WHAT WE DO

 However, people living in poverty are at the highest risk of homelessness because they are already in precarious financial positions and therefore particularly vulnerable to rent increases, unemployment, or unexpected costs and emergencies like the breakdown of a car or a hospitalization.
 The absence of a financial safety net also makes them less likely to recover from the personal challenges that every American family faces – divorce, illness, mental health, alcohol and substance misuse, or loss of a loved one.

-The Center will offer a variety of support and resources including:
+Community Central offers a variety of support and resources including:

-• Grace’s Community Kitchen for hot, nutritious meals
+• Grace’s Kitchen for hot, nutritious meals

 • Access to the new Job Central employment resources